laurent-martin/aspera-hsts-operations/README.md

 timedatectl
 ```

-Install time synchronization (`chrony`) and set timezone according to your preference.
+If not, then install time synchronization (`chrony`) and set timezone according to your preference.

 ```bash
 dnf install -y chrony